 Many casinos offer sign-up or welcome bonuses, but if the deal seems too good to be true, it probably is!
 Any kind of bonus that requires you to deposit money before receiving your bonus is simply a scam.

 These kinds of online scams are elaborate and well-thought-out.
-It may seem like you are going to get your bonus eventually, but the process is often intentionally complicated and lengthy, and as a result, most people give up halfway through and lose their deposit.
+It may seem like you will get your bonus eventually, but the process is often intentionally complicated and lengthy, and as a result, most people give up halfway through and lose their deposit.

 What to do and how to report online scams

-Among the huge number of legitimate casinos out there, there are plenty of fraudulent sites too.
+Among the huge number of legitimate casinos, there are plenty of fraudulent sites, too.
 The information above will help you spot the red flags that indicate a fraudulent site.

-If you realize too late that you have been scammed, then it’s important that you take the necessary steps to set them apart from legit online casinos to help other players falling prey to them too.
-Here’s what to do if you have been scammed:
+If you realize too late that you have been scammed, then it’s important that you take the necessary steps to set them apart from legitimate online casinos to help other players from falling prey to them too.
+Here’s what to do if you have been scammed.

 - Report the casino: It’s imperative that you report the fraudulent site as soon as you can to the relevant authorities.
-You can do this in a number of ways: Through sites like Online Casino Inspector or through the casino regulator in your country.
-The more complaints that are received the more likely an investigation will take place.
+You can do this through sites like Online Casino Inspector or the casino regulator in your country.
+The more complaints that are received, the more likely an investigation will take place.
 This is the most likely way that a casino will get its operator’s license revoked.

-- Expose them to others: You obviously don’t want other people to go through the same damaging experience that you did and so it is important that you expose these casinos to other players.
-If you have friends that play at casinos online then you should tell them about the site that scammed you.
+- Expose them to others: You obviously don’t want other people to go through the same damaging experience that you did, so it is important that you expose these casinos to other players.
+If you have friends who play at casinos online, then you should tell them about the site that scammed you.
 Get in touch with people on popular gambling forums and write about your experience there.
 It’s more than likely that other people will speak up after having the same experience as you too.
-The next person who comes across these posts will likely give the casino that you have spoken about a skip.
+The next person who comes across these posts will likely give the casino you have spoken about a skip.

-Before you consider reporting a site, it’s important to gather all the necessary information about how you have been scammed, as these sites will only publish complaints based on well-researched and proven scamming issues.
+Before you consider reporting a site, it’s important to gather all the necessary information about how you have been scammed as these authorities will only publish complaints based on well-researched and proven scamming issues.

 The most common complaints to casino reporter sites